paidiver/paidiverpy/docs/api/paidiverpy/index.rst

       :type method: callable
       :param params: The parameters for the method.
       :type params: dict
+      :param custom: Whether the method is a custom method.
+Defaults to False.
+      :type custom: bool, optional

       :returns: The list of processed images.
       :rtype: List[np.ndarray]